-One of the largest high street banks in the UK, Barclays have a history that stretches back centuries.
+One of the largest high street banks in the UK, Barclays has a history that stretches back centuries.
 During their many years of prominence in the banking industry, they have built up an enviable reputation that encompasses all areas of business funding, including invoice financing.

 Invoice discounting differs from factoring in that the factor does not take on the job of finance control, meaning the client need not disclose the discounting service to their customers.
-Barclays invoice discounting is highly regarded with many features that can benefit their clients across a range of sectors.
+Barclays invoice discounting is highly regarded, with many features that can benefit clients across a range of sectors.
 These include:

 Non-recourse discounting is a hugely beneficial option, for those who can access it, as the provider takes on the liability of bad debts, in this case debts owed to you by customers who have become insolvent.

-Maintain a Level of Control
+Maintain a level of control

-One of the advantages of dealing with an internationally renowned funder, such as Barclays, is their knowledge and capabilities across many regions.
+One of the advantages of dealing with an internationally renowned funder, such as Barclays, is its knowledge and capabilities across many regions.
 This means export businesses, for example, can access funding that would otherwise be unavailable to them.

 Having a transparent and easy to understand online overview is a must for invoice financing as the funding process is fluid and ongoing.
 By accessing all relevant information, 24 hours a day, a degree of planning, as well as peace of mind, can be highly beneficial.